w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/sign-language-available-prerecorded.md

 <i>Sign language for audio only</i>

 <b>Procedure</b>
+For each instand of prerecorded audio content:
-1. Check the content in the audio has a sign language translation.
+1. Check that a sign language translation is available.
-2. Check that a sign language translation is provided that conveys all the auditory information needed to understand the full context and meaning in the pre-recorded audio content.
+2. Check that the sign language translation conveys all the auditory information needed to understand the full context and meaning in the pre-recorded audio content.

 <b>Expected results</b>
-* #2 is true.
+* #1 and 2 are true.
 :::